-The successful proposal will articulate in detail the method of how the passing or cut score will be determined, how ranking will be established and applied, including the theory upon which the ranking is based and why it will survive administrative and/or court challenges, how the amount of time for the pilot applicants to take the examination and the evaluation will be determined given the required security for the test, and how the consultant will support the relative weight to be given for the written examination and simulator evaluation.
+The successful proposal will articulate in detail the method of how the passing or cut score will be determined, how ranking will be established and applied, including the theory upon which the ranking is based and why it will survive administrative and/or court challenges, and how the amount of time for the pilot applicants to take the examination and the evaluation will be determined given the required security for the test.

-The successful proposal must explain in detail how the written examination and simulator evaluation developed and administered will prevail over legal challenges that the test and system of ranking were not properly validated and/or had a discriminatory impact on pilot applicants.
+The successful proposal must explain in detail how the simulator evaluation developed and administered will prevail over legal challenges that the test and system of ranking were not properly validated and/or had a discriminatory impact on pilot applicants.